Richardaeiou/CAD-Shareable-Files/README.md

 # CAD-Shareable-Files
-Various files to do with CAD, 3D Printing etc. for sharing pubically
+Various files to do with CAD, 3D Printing etc. for sharing publicly